 Many clicks from countries not included in the target

 Often you target marketing campaigns for specific countries.
-So, as the following example, you may want your to be seen only by US and you pay for that.
-In this specific case you can see that most of the clicks are coming from Philippines (darker blue), completely out of your target.
+So, as the following example, you may want your ad to be seen only in the US and you pay for that.
+In this specific case, you can see that most of the clicks are coming from Philippines (darker blue), completely out of your target.
 In this case who’s selling you the traffic is not able (or does not want) to target your traffic properly.

 High volume of traffic from few IPs